AdaCore/spark2014/lrm/source/introduction.rst

 The direct use of the new aspects requires an Ada 2012 compiler which supports them in a way consistent with the definition given here in the |SPARK| reference manual.
-The Gnat Pro Ada 2012 implementation is one such compiler.
+The GNAT implementation is one such compiler.

 Structure of Introduction
 -------------------------